-The Department of Agriculture Chief Acquisition Officer (CAO) has the overall responsibility of promoting the Department's vendor engagement activities.
-In addition, the Senior Procurement Executive (SPE), Mission Area Senior Contracting Officials (MASCO), Mission Area Senior Program Managers (MASPM), the Office of Small and Disadvantaged Business Utilization (OSDBU), and Competition Advocates each have a responsibility for ensuring the vendor communication plan is effectively executed.
+The Department of Agriculture Chief Acquisition Officer (CAO) has the overall responsibility of promoting USDA's vendor engagement activities.
+In addition, the SPE, Mission Area Senior Contracting Officials (MASCOs), Mission Area Senior Program Managers (MASPMs), the Office of Small and Disadvantaged Business Utilization (OSDBU), and Competition Advocates each have a responsibility for ensuring the Vendor Communication Plan is effectively executed.
 Each Department of Agriculture contracting activity oversees management of vendor communication with input and assistance from their Small Business representatives and Competition Advocates.

-Other stakeholders with roles and responsibilities for carrying out the plan include program offices, Contracting Officer's Representatives (CORs), Contracting Officers (COs), Contract Specialists, and other agency officials.
+Other stakeholders with roles and responsibilities for carrying out the plan include program offices, Contracting Officer's Representatives (CORs), Contracting Officers (COs), Contract Specialists, and other agency officials